bohemian-miser/Spectre/README.md

 # Spectre
-Playing with the spectre tiling
+Playing with the spectre tiling.
+Mostly vibe coded and plagerised from https://cs.uwaterloo.ca/~csk/spectre/app.html.
+I've included the original version of this under 'web_orig'.

-Modified version of https://cs.uwaterloo.ca/~csk/spectre/app.html under 'attempt2'.
-There is also a version under web but that became a mess.
+Ignore the spectre dir, it was an attempt at doing this in python.

-run `python3 -m http.server --directory "./attempt2" 8000` to serve it.
+run `python3 -m http.server --directory "./web/dist" 8000` to serve the pre-built version.

 It lets you draw on each of the 10 flavours of tile and has better navigation and you can change the colours.